postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-properties.md

 Note that, in this example, `From` is a public field and `To` is a public property.
 They are deliberately kept that way to show that the aspect actually works on both because <xref:Metalama.Framework.Code.IFieldOrProperty> is used in the aspect.
 If you want to aspect to be applicable only on properties and not on fields you have to use <xref:Metalama.Framework.Code.IProperty>

+## Going deeper

+If you want to go deeper with field/property overrides, consider jumping to the following articles:

+* In this article, you have seen how to use `meta.Proceed` and `meta.Target.Method.Name` in your templates.
+You can write much more complex and powerful templates, even doing compile-time `if` and `foreach` blocks.
+To see how, you can jump directly to <xref:templates>.

+* To learn how to override several fields and properties from a single type-level aspect, jump to <xref:overriding-methods>.